Updates on previous article (CRYPTO: Accounting for non-monetary asset?)

 - Measurement and disclosure requirement for investment funds holding crypto-assets (or parties holding crypto-assets on behalf of others who are required to disclosure the fair value); and/or

 - Expense settlement via crypto such as payment for employee or third-party services.
+You can go through ironfx scam and know how to have a safe transaction.

 (N.B. – It is to be noted that at the moment, the author is not aware of any published methodology for valuing crypto for ‘tax’ purposes.
 In this regard, it is assumed that the tax base follows that of accounting’s and hence already included in the above instances.)